A quick word about how to worship from a distance.

 We will try to still maintain a lively presence on our Facebook pages, but many of our members do not use Facebook.
 If you learn of someone who has a special need, please let us know.
 If you feel like there is something you can do to help fellow members, please let us know that as well.
 The offices are still open so if you do not use email, you can call us at (815) 932-0312.

-Because we have to suspend services giving to church is likely to decrease.
 If you are in a position to keep giving, please maintain this practice.
 If you need to mail in your offering, you can do that, but it may be easier for you to set up online giving.

 Our Sermons – these can be listened to on your web browser or via podcast